-How much will it cost me to live in Mexico?
+How much does it cost to live in Mexico?

 This is the most frequently asked question from people considering a move to Mexico.
-The answer to this question depends upon your lifestyle choices and expectations…
+The answer to this question depends on your lifestyle choices and expectations…

 The basic cost of living in Mexico is lower than that of the US, Canada and Europe; particularly for items such as fruits, vegetables and other food staples; baked goods, and other miscellaneous grocery items.